-When done correctly, a request for proposal encourages fairness in the process of selecting vendors while providing important transparency about what vendor was selected and why.
+When done correctly, an RFP encourages fairness in the process of selecting vendors while providing important transparency about what vendor was selected and why.
 This can be an effective way to reduce issues associated with favoritism and corruption.
 Finally, it inherently offers needed accountability to those individuals tasked with selecting vendors while establishing practices of good governance.